the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 </ol>
 </details>

-We now have clusters of similar subreddits !
-The question is now: What are their themes ?
-We could do it ourselves but fortunately our spaceship comes with an **LLM** supercomputer than we can run localy.
-We feed it a prompt asking for reccurent theme of the list of subreddits of each clusters.
-Then, we do some manual re-labeling to have more meaningfull topic names and regroup potential similar topics.
-And finally we merge with the counts per reddit to have the full dataframe, used later in the analysis.
-This process isn't perfect and some manual labeling adjustments had to be made but this basicaly gives us our main topics !
+You now have clusters of similar subreddits!
+The question is now: What are their themes?
+You could do it yourself but fortunately your spaceship comes with an **LLM** supercomputer that you can run localy.
+You feed it a prompt asking for recurrent themes of the list of subreddits of each cluster.
+Then, you do some manual re-labeling to have more meaningful topic names and regroup potential similar topics.
+And finally you merge with the counts per subreddit to have the full dataframe, used later in the analysis.
+This process isn't perfect and some manual labeling adjustments had to be made but this basically gives you your main topics!

 <iframe src='https://flo.uri.sh/visualisation/26536290/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/26536290/?utm_source=embed&utm_campaign=visualisation/26536290' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>

-The map above shows us the different topic groups: the Politics Cluster, the Gaming Cluster, the Neutral News Cluster, and so on.
+The map above shows you the different topic groups: the Politics Cluster, the Gaming Cluster, the Neutral News Cluster, and so on.
 This proves the chaos is organized.

-#### 2.2 T-SNE/PCA Plotting of clusters
+##### 2.2 T-SNE/PCA Plotting of clusters

 Let's now visually confirm that similar subreddits sit close to each other in the embedding space.
-But right now you have multidimensional vectors that are nos suited for plotting in 2d or 3d.
+But right now you have multidimensional vectors that are not suited for plotting in 2D or 3D.
 You are going to use the **T-SNE and PCA dimension reduction method**.

 **PCA** is a linear dimensionality reduction technique that projects data onto a lower-dimensional space while **maximizing variance**.

 <details>
-<summary><b>How PCA works</b></summary>
+<summary><b>How PCA works?</b></summary>
 <ol>
 <li>Center the data.</li>
 <li>Compute the covariance matrix.</li>